Skip to content

 PERMISSION_DENIEDThe user’s role cannot move tickets to the target status.
 Check the permission matrix above.

-CONFLICTThe ticket’s current status does not match the expectedStatus parameter.
-This means another user changed the ticket since you last loaded it (optimistic concurrency check).
+CONFLICTThe ticket’s current status does not match the expected status — another user changed it since you last loaded it (optimistic concurrency).
+The REST API returns HTTP 409 CONFLICT; the in-app server action reports the same condition as a status-mismatch error.
 Reload the ticket and try again.